The biggest reason the sales process stalls after a demo has just as much to do with the discovery phase as it does the demo itself.

 Most demos, and the sales processes as a whole, tend to focus on the tactical (and obvious) reasons buyers buy…reduce costs, improve productivity, greater ROI, do more with less, etc.

 There are top-down strategic initiatives behind every qualified product evaluation.
-It’s a matter of asking the right questions and keeping discovery conversations on a business level before moving on to the user issues and products.
+It’s a matter of asking the right questions (to the right people) and keeping discovery conversations on a business level before moving on to the tactical user issues and products.
+Those come later.

 Once uncovered, these strategic buying drivers become the overriding theme to your sales process, especially the demos.
 The most powerful demos tie a collection of tactical user scenarios back to the strategic buying drivers.
 It’s the easiest way to make your products important/strategic enough to drive the sales cycle to a close without getting into feature wars and heavy discounts.

-If your sales team hasn’t mastered the technique of uncovering strategic buying drivers and connecting them to the tactical benefits of your products, sign up for our Product Demo Skills workshops and learn how to weed out the tire kickers and accelerate the qualified buyers to a close.
+If your sales and pre-sales teams haven’t mastered the discovery techniques of uncovering THE BIG WHY, contact us about a Product Demo Skills workshop and learn how to weed out the tire kickers and accelerate the qualified buyers to a close.